Evans-mutuku/Evans-mutuku/README.md

 - 🔭 I’m currently working on Fullstack development (Next JS, NodeJs, and React)
 - 🌱 I’m currently learning: Complex algorithms
-- 👯 I’m looking to collaborate on: NextJS Projects and DevOps
+- 👯 I’m looking to collaborate on: NextJS Projects and Web3.0
 - 💬 Ask me about Code, food, and life
 - 📫 How to reach me: evansnyamai98@gmail.com